bitovi/academy/src/web-components/7-display-markers/display-markers.md

 <img src="../static/img/web-components/bt-display-markers.gif"
   style="border: solid 1px black; max-width: 100%;"
-  title="Markers being displayed when a route is selected." />
+  alt="Markers being displayed when a route is selected." />

 ## How to Solve This Problem